-Jamaica has being contributing significantly to the world and its people for quite a long time.
-She gave the world the religion Rastarfarism, mento music, ska music, rocksteady music and reggae music, the world’s best coffee which is the “The Blue Mountain”.
+Jamaica has been contributing significantly to the world and its people for quite a long time.
+She gave the world the religion Rastarfarism, mento music, ska music, rocksteady music and reggae music, the world’s best coffee which is the “The Blue Mountain ''.
 Jamaica was the first country to start producing rum commercially and has since perfected the art.